 Metronidazole has caused cancer in animal studies.
-However, it is not known whether this would occur in humans.
+It is not known whether this would occur in humans taking Pylera.
 Ask your doctor about your risk.

-Metronidazole and tetracycline can pass into breast milk and may harm a nursing baby.
-Do not breast-feed within 24 hours after taking Pylera.
+You should not breastfeed within 2 days after using Pylera.
 If you use a breast pump during this time, throw out any milk you collect.
 Do not feed it to your baby.

 How should I take Pylera?

 Take Pylera exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.